ggiamarchi/vagrant-openstack-provider/README.md

 specified, Vagrant will emit a warning, but will otherwise boot the Openstack server.

 You can provide network id or name.
-However, in Openstack the network name is not unique, thus if there is two networks with the same name in your project the plugin will fail.
+However, in Openstack a network name is not unique, thus if there is two networks with the same name in your project the plugin will fail.
 If so, you have to use only ids.

 Here's an example which adds two Cloud Networks.
 The first by id and the second by name.